 Phd Candidate, civil faculty, semnan university

 Economic concerns and environmental issues have led to increased use of recycled materials in cementitious mortars.
-In fact, to mitigate the adverse effects of cement, it can be partially replaced with recycled materials.
-In this paper, cement was partially replaced with iron, rubber, glass and eggshell powders (IP, RP, GP and EP) by 7, 14, 21 and 28% and then, compressive and tensile strength, water absorption and microstructure of the specimens were assessed.
-The strength tests, as well as microstructure analysis, were conducted at the age of 28-day and the water absorption was tested at the ages of 7, 28, 56 and 90 days.
-Based on the results, use of all powders by 14%, enhances the compressive strength up to 14%.
-Moreover, it was found that up to replacement ratio of 28%, the tensile strength is greater than that of the control specimen although, in the case of 7% admixtures, maximum tensile strength is achieved.
+To mitigate the adverse effects of cement, it can be partially replaced with recycled materials.
+In this paper, cement was partially replaced with iron, rubber, glass, and eggshell powders (IP, RP, GP, and EP) by 7, 14, 21, and 28%.
+Then, compressive and tensile strength, water absorption, and microstructure of the specimens were assessed.
+The strength tests, as well as microstructure analysis, were conducted at the age of 28-day and the water absorption was tested at the ages of 7, 28, 56, and 90 days.
+Based on the results, the use of all powders by 14%, enhances the compressive strength up to 14%.
+Moreover, it was found that up to a replacement ratio of 28%, the tensile strength is greater than that of the control specimen although, in the case of 7% admixtures, maximum tensile strength is achieved.
 In addition, water absorption of the specimens containing GP and EP up to 35% replacement ratio, is less than that of the other specimens, which was well observed in the SEM analyses.